wso2/docs-is/en/docs/learn/configuring-openid-connect-back-channel-logout.md

    to download, deploy and register `playground2` applications.

-2. Make a copy of ` playground2.war `it and rename to `
+2. Make a copy of ` playground2.war `and rename to ` playground3.war`
-    playground3.war` in the same location described in step 1.
+    in the same location described in step 1.

 ### Configuring OpenID Connect back-channel logout